Noise and air traffic monitoring

 - Bad weather: this is defined as adverse meteorological conditions at different altitudes, both at ground level as well as at high altitude, which may require aircraft to approach or depart from a particular direction.

-- Temporary Infrastructure Limitations: these are conditions where maintenance activities are ongoing in aircraft movement areas (runways, aprons, taxiways) that temporarily limit or restrict operations or prevent the use of certain take-off/landing runs.
+- Infrastructure Limitations: these are conditions where maintenance activities are ongoing in aircraft movement areas (runways, aprons, taxiways) that temporarily limit or restrict operations or prevent the use of certain take-off/landing runs; other infrastructural limitations concern the specific characteristics of the aircraft which, due to its size and weight, needs to operate in a specific direction of movement).

-- Air traffic control (ATC) reasons: these are conditions where the direction of take-off and landing is determined by the need to ensure appropriate physical separation between incoming and outgoing air traffic.
+- Air traffic control (ATC) reasons: these are conditions where the direction of take-off and landing is determined by the need to ensure appropriate physical separation and regularity between incoming and outgoing air traffic.

 - Pilot's request due to weather or safety reasons: requests from aircraft flight crew due to the weather (e.g. different meteorological conditions on the two different areas of the ground concerned and/or to avoid bad weather/storms/turbulence/wind shear), or due to the operational performance of the aeroplane (which affects the safety of take-off/landing, such as aircraft weight/available runway length/wind conditions/runway slope/runway contamination), or due to radio aids/available instrument procedures.